 In traditional LEPA systems, sprinklers are mounted far apart at 60 to 80 inches (1.5 to 2 m) so they can irrigate every other furrow.
 This setup wets less than half the soil surface to reduce evaporation losses as much as possible.
 In contrast, the Close Spacing method distributes water over most of the soil surface with 40 inches (1 m) or less between heads.

 Farmers in the south and the southwestern United States began installing LEPA sprinklers closer together when they realized this setup can reduce wear and tear on center pivots due to the need for fewer passes to fill the soil profile.
 More importantly, they discovered that Close Spacing installations can fully wet the soil profile when combined with conservation tillage practices.
 Strip-till and no-till farming helps prevent evaporation loss and run-off by holding the water until the soil can absorb.
 The residue left over from previous growing seasons also helps keep the soil cool.

 Old root channels left untilled also help water move down below for deeper infiltration.
 Conventional tillage dries out the soil, but strip-till and no-till farmers retain an additional 2 to 4 inches (5 to 10 cm) of soil moisture depending on the season.

-There are two types of bubble applicators commonly used: Bubbler Pad Assemblies and a Shroud with a bubble insert.
+There are three types of bubble applicators: Wide Spray Bubble, Bubbler Pad Assemblies, and a Shroud with a bubble insert.

 The LDN UP3 Bubbler Pad gently deposits water onto the soil surface in a bubbling stream.
 This aerated cascading stream resists the effects of wind and evaporation.